bytingbits/varisai-verse/README.md

 ## Important Notes

-1. The progression always follows the fixed order: S→R→G→M→P→D→N
+1. The progression (almost) always follows the fixed order: S→R→G→M→P→D→N (Some ragas don't have all the swaras, ex: Mohanam - S→R→G→P→D→D)
-2. After reaching Ni (N), the sequence typically wraps back to Sa (S)
+3. After reaching Ni (N), the sequence typically wraps back to Sa (S)
-3. The pattern can be practiced in different speeds and variations
+4. The pattern can be practiced in different speeds and variations
-4. Maintaining rhythm and timing is crucial while practicing varisais
+5. Maintaining rhythm and timing is crucial while practicing varisais